wagerfield/onno/readme.md

 ### Baseline Classes

-Baseline classes can be added using the `baseline` config option:
+Common classes can be applied using the `baseline` config option:

 ```js
 const button = onno({